udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 **Objection:** How can Azure help control the costs associated with non-Production VMs left running out-of-hours?

 **Answer:** DevTest labs, auto-VM shutdown, and the start-stop VM marketplace solution, all offer the ability to automatically shut down VMs.

-Azure Cost Management (by Cloudyn) provides additional reports to identify idle VMs and to right-size underutilized VMs.
+Azure Advisor and Azure Cost Management (by Cloudyn) provides additional reports to identify idle VMs and to right-size underutilized VMs.

 ## Customer quote (to be read back to the attendees at the end)